-A. Choosing the right insurance policy boils down to a few simple points.
+Choosing the right insurance plan boils down to a few simple points.
 The first step involves determining your individual needs.
 Ask yourself how much cover you need, the duration you wish to be protected for, the returns on an investment, etc. Once these questions are answered you can choose the type of plan which suits your needs.
 If you are looking for income post retirement choose a pension plan, if you wish to protect yourself against all odds choose a whole life plan.

 Once the kind of plan is selected it is important to compare the different options available in the market.
 Select an insurance company with a good track record.
 The IRDA provides information pertaining to how all insurers in the country have performed.
 Check the claim settlement ratio, the assets under management, the grievances solved ratio, the network a particular insurer offers, etc. Select an insurer who you think will be the right partner.

-A. Insurance policies can be customised according to the need of an individual.
+Insurance plans can be customised according to the need of an individual.
 As such, it is possible to choose a high cover under any plan option.
 The major difference lies with respect to the premium.
 While it is possible to opt for a high sum assured under other plans as well, the premium for such sum assured is much higher than the premium for the same sum assured under a term insurance plan.

-The main reason for this is the fact that a term insurance policy does not offer additional features which other plans come equipped with.
+The main reason for this is the fact that a term insurance plan does not offer additional features which other plans come equipped with.
 For example, most such policies do not provide a loan option.
 Similarly, these plans do not meet any financial needs while the insured is alive.
 Most plans do not even offer a maturity benefit if the policyholder survives until the end of the term.

-A. The cover under a life insurance policy begins from the Effective Date.
+The cover under a life insurance plan begins from the Effective Date.
 This is typically mentioned in the policy document.
 The effective date can vary from insurer to insurer, with the cover beginning after the premium has been paid in most instances.
 In certain cases the cover begins only after the policyholder accepts the policy .